Sanberstav/BTCTools/README.md

 Download: https://pool.btc.com/tools

-# BTC Tool features.
+# BTC Tools features.
 BTC Tool introduces the following features:
 + Scanning miners belonging to several network segments in the local network.
 Displays basic information about miners such as hash rate, temperature, fan speed, pool, worker name, etc.
 + Sorting miners by each field like hash rate, temperature, worker name, etc. You can easily spot abnormal miners with low hash rate or high temperature, etc.
 + With the help of the “Miner Monitoring” function, BTC Tools can constantly update the information of miners.
 You can quickly find abnormal miners who combine this feature with sorting.